OnX Maps

 onX is a private American technology company that develops digital mapping applications for outdoor recreation.
 It was founded in Missoula, Montana in 2009 as a hardware company, developing chips that extended Garmin GPS devices with land ownership data for the purpose of hunting.
-In 2013 it pivoted to the development of mobile applications, and in 2024 announced a $87 million dollar series-b from Summit Partners.
+In 2013 it pivoted to the development of mobile applications, and in 2024 announced a $87 million dollar Series B venture round from Summit Partners.

 Products

 onX develops four products: onX Hunt, onX Offroad, onX Backcountry, and onX Fish.

 onX Hunt

 onX Hunt was onX's first application.
 While it has received praise for expanding access to outdoor recreation and raising awareness of landlocked public lands, it has also received numerous criticisms regarding user privacy and the erasure of 'secret spots.'

 In 2023, the owners of Elk Mountain Ranch filed a lawsuit against four Wyoming corner crossers, alleging that their activities devalued the ranch by $7.75 million dollars.
-As part of the lawsuit, the owners subpoenaed onX and discovered a point named 'Waypoint 6' on the property, and attempted to use the point as evidence of tresspassing.
+As part of the lawsuit, the owners subpoenaed onX and discovered a point named 'Waypoint 6' on the property, and attempted to use the point as evidence of trespassing.
 A spokesperson for onX stated that “One could drop a waypoint for any reason at all and one has not necessarily been to the places where he or she has dropped a waypoint.”

 When asked if it would consider selling the data users provide to the service, onX explained that it believes the users creating the points retain ownership of them.